-Clean air, majestic water, abundant natural beauty, arts and culture, recreation, a casual elegance, and plenty of sunshine offer residents a superb quality of life no matter your taste or budget, there truly is something for everyone.
+Clean air, majestic water, abundant natural beauty, arts and culture, recreation, a casual elegance, and plenty of sunshine offer residents a superb quality of life no matter your taste or budget, there truly are Sarasota activities for everyone.
 It is no wonder that the Sarasota area is consistently ranked at the top of virtually every list when best places to live and work are announced.
 Sarasota is a place with big city amenities and a small town way of living with an extraordinary variety of waterfront real estate, golf course community and neighborhoods to choose from.

 Sun, sand and water are three things you will find in abundance in Sarasota.
 Several of our magnificent beaches are consistently ranked as the finest beaches in the world…and rightly so!
 Sarasota’s 35 miles of Gulf front landscape, six islands, and 14 fabulous public beaches, all with their own personality, unique amenities and natural beauty, welcome you with crystal white sand, collectable shells, sparkling waters, and breathtaking sunsets.
-Enjoy the beauty and warmth of the Gulf of Mexico any time of day at popular, trendy beaches like Siesta Key Public Beach, or retreat to secluded Caspersen Beach and search the shore for pre-historic sharks’ teeth and fossilized shells.
+Enjoy the beauty and warmth of the Gulf of Mexico any time of day at popular, trendy beaches like the award-winning Siesta Key Public Beach, or retreat to secluded Caspersen Beach and search the shore for pre-historic sharks’ teeth and fossilized shells.

 Because of Sarasota’s location on the West Coast of the state, the area enjoys spectacular sunsets daily.
 The clean turquoise waters are home to bottlenose dolphins, manatees, pelicans and other interesting fish and birds.
 The Gulf waters are warm and comfortable for swimming or simply floating along the softly rolling waves.
 The gentle slope of the beaches makes walking for miles an extraordinary experience.